A Parametric Study of Radiative Dipole Body Array Coil for 7 Tesla MRI: Conclusion

 \section{Conclusion}

 For dipole antennas used in a local transmit or transceive coil arrays for 7T MRI, the effect of the antenna-subject spacing has been investigated.
-Increasing the antenna-subject spacing results in lower peak local SAR levels in phantoms while the transmit efficiency stays more or less the same or decreases slightly.
-Overall, the increased spacing enables a higher SAR efficiency ($B_1^{+}/\sqrt(SAR_{max})$).
+In case of homogeneous phantom study increasing the antenna-subject spacing results in lower peak local SAR levels while the transmit efficiency stays more or less the same or decreases slightly.
+Overall, the increased spacing enables a higher SAR efficiency ($B_1^{+}/\sqrt(SAR_{max})$) in a phantom.
 With the increased antenna-subject spacing, the inter-element coupling also increases but this does not pose a problem for an 8-element array at 298 MHz.
 However, the increase of the antenna-subject spacing makes the antennas more likely to interact with the RF-shield which may severely reduce efficiency.
 For the design of a single dipole antenna the optimal spacing was found at an additional 25 mm of foam on top of the existing 18 mm of polycarbonate based on the trade-off criteria between the $B_1^{+}/\sqrt(SAR_{max})$ and stability of the $S_{11}$ curve towards subject variations.
 Moreover, further increase of the antenna-subject spacing would make the array setup inconveniently bulky.
 With this design, an array of eight dipole antennas has been realized and evaluated for $B_1^{+}$ mapping and volunteer prostate imaging.
+The obtained results stand in the contrary to the ones obtained using a homogeneous phantom.
 Simulations did not demonstrate a change in peak local SAR level because the location of peak local SAR was deeply inside the body where the increased thickness of the antennas did not have an impact.
 The $B_1^{+}$ efficiencies of the original array and the array with increased spacing were similar.
 Volunteer $B_1^{+}$ mapping confirm that the $B_1^{+}$ efficiency for both arrays remains unchanged.
 The same can be concluded for the obtained prostate imaging with the two arrays.
 At the same time the elevated thickness gave better inter-subject stability of $S_{11}$, which means easier tuning and matching of array elements in \textit{in-vivo trials}.